 Fasinumab.
 In September 2016, we entered into a collaboration agreement with Teva to develop and commercialize fasinumab globally, excluding certain Asian countries that are subject to our collaboration agreement with MTPC (as described above).
 In connection with the agreement, Teva made a \$250.0 million non-refundable up-front payment in 2016.
 We lead global development activities, and the parties will share equally, on an ongoing basis, development costs under a global development plan.
-During 2017, we earned \$25.0 million and \$35.0 million development milestones from Teva, and we are entitled to receive up to an aggregate of \$400.0 million in additional development milestones and up to an aggregate of \$1,890.0 million in contingent payments upon achievement of specified annual net sales amounts.
+We had earned an aggregate of \$60.0 million of development milestones from Teva through June 30, 2018, and we are entitled to receive up to an aggregate of \$400.0 million in additional development milestones and up to an aggregate of \$1,890.0 million in contingent payments upon achievement of specified annual net sales amounts.
 We are responsible for the manufacture and supply of fasinumab globally.